|Grand Prix Entries||126|

-The longest ever 2010 season was also one of the most closely contested.
+The longest ever season in 2010 was also one of the most closely contested.
 Ferrari, McLaren and Red Bull had the best cars and their drivers won all 19 races.
 Though former champions Alonso, Button and Hamilton, together with Webber, took turns leading the championship, Sebastian Vettel's frontrunning pace - he started from pole 10 times - kept him in the title hunt.
-While their team's policy of letting them fight it out on the track led to a strained relationship between Vettel and Webber their combined results enabled Red Bull Racing to clinch a first Constructors' Championship at the penultimate race, in Brazil, where Vettel led from start to finish.
-His championship chances still remained remote but the German youngster was well placed to stage an upset in the tension-filled championship showdown that followed.
+While their team's policy of letting them fight it out on the track led to a strained relationship between Vettel and Webber, their combined results enabled Red Bull Racing to clinch a first constructors' championship at the penultimate race, in Brazil, where Vettel led from start to finish.

-His 2011 title defense amounted to a season-long victory parade in which he seemed to keep winning for fun - beating all comers on all types of circuits and clinching his second consecutive championship with four races to go.
-Granted, the Red Bull Racing RB7 was the class of the field (and the team repeated as Constructors' Champion), but it was his commanding personal performance - 11 wins, six other podiums and a record 15 poles in 19 races - that made 24-year-old Sebastian Vettel the youngest double World Champion.
+His 2011 title defence amounted to a season-long victory parade in which he seemed to keep winning for fun - beating all comers on all types of circuits and clinching his second consecutive championship with four races to go.
+Granted, the Red Bull Racing RB7 was the class of the field (and the team repeated as constructors' champion), but it was his commanding personal performance - 11 wins, six other podiums and a record 15 poles in 19 races - that made 24-year-old Sebastian Vettel the youngest double world champion.

-In 2012, demonstrating a maturity well beyond his years, Vettel triumphed over both adversity and formidable opposition that included five other champions: Alonso, Hamilton, Button, Raikkonen and Schumacher.
+In 2012 Vettel triumphed over both adversity and formidable opposition that included five other champions: Alonso, Hamilton, Button, Raikkonen and Schumacher.
 In the 20-race season (the longest ever) made unpredictable by regulation changes, there were eight different winners from six teams.
 By mid-season Ferrari's hard-driving veteran Alonso (also pursuing a third drivers' title) had three victories (Vettel had one) and a substantial lead in the standings.
 Thereafter, taking full advantage of his steadily improving RB8 car, Vettel surged back into contention, scoring four race wins in a row plus three other podiums to lead the title race and help Red Bull Racing clinch its third successive team championship.